Biofuel could be produced at reasonable cost using the following process:

 • produce butyrate, without a buildup of acetate or lactate

 The microorganisms need to maintain a higher intracellular pH to grow.
 This would be done with Na+/H+ or K+/H+ antiporter proteins.
-So, the solution needs some sodium or potassium bicarbonate.
+So, the solution needs some sodium or potassium salt.

-M. elsdenii H6F32 and Roseburia hominis might be reasonable starting points for metabolic engineering here.
+Something like M. elsdenii H6F32 might be a reasonable starting point for metabolic engineering here.